 When I make cold brew, I prefer a really dark roast coffee.
-An “espresso roast” is my favorite because it results in an extra-rich taste.
-You want to make sure the coffee is ground to a medium grind because it’s too finely ground, it will be really hard to strain and if too coarsely ground, your cold brew may turn out too weak.
-Bonus: cold brew is really easy to adjust to your taste and level of caffeine addiction.
+An "espresso roast" is my favorite because it results in an extra-rich taste.
+You want to make sure the coffee is ground to a medium grind because if it's too finely ground, it will be really hard to strain and if too coarsely ground, your cold brew may turn out too weak.
+Bonus: cold brew is really easy to adjust to your taste and desired level of caffeine.

 Just Brew It

 To make cold brew, place 2 cups of coffee into an 8-cup glass jar.
 Fill the jar to the top with water, place the lid on top and then shake to combine.
 Now place that jar into the fridge for 12 hours.
 After 12 hours, it's time to strain!

 I like to use a ceramic coffee cone with a coffee filter placed inside to strain.
 If you don't have one of those, you can line a sieve with some cheesecloth.
 If you don't have cheesecloth, you could also line the sieve with paper towel.
 Use what you have around!